 - Loss of body hair

 - Low sperm count

 Low T is clinically considered anything below 300 nanograms per deciliter (ng/dL) of total testosterone (total T) or free testosterone levels that are below 1 to 2 percent of your total T (1).
 Low T is usually marked by a constellation of symptoms: low energy, weight gain around the mid-section, brain “fogginess,” sexual difficulties, and more.

 Testosterone helps your body build and maintain muscle mass.
 It also helps muscles pump and contract, playing a key role in your body’s energy-producing systems.
 Without it, your muscles won’t work at their peak abilities, you might gain fat, you’ll feel less motivated.

 If your physician suspects that low T could be to blame for your lagging energy levels, testing is key.
 Hone’s analysis for low testosterone, along with other hormones that can impact your health.
 If a test indicates that you do have low T, hormone replacement therapy can help relieve your fatigue and other symptoms.

 The thyroid, a tiny butterfly-shaped gland at the base of your neck, creates hormones that control how well your body utilizes energy.
 The gland is responsible for producing the thyroid hormone, which affects your metabolism, digestion, mood, and more.

 When it doesn’t produce enough thyroid hormones?
 You wind up with an underactive thyroid, or hypothyroidism.
-One of the primary symptoms of hypothyroidism is very low energy levels.
+Some of the primary symptoms of hypothyroidism are feelings of tiredness and very low energy levels.